grglucastr/restaurant-menu-feature/README.md

 # Restaurant Menu Feature
-A feature for a restaurante website.
-Created to run on AWS Lambda and developed in NodeJS with TypeScript.
+This is a menu feature for a restaurant website.
+For now, in its earlier stage, it is just a list of items.

+# Frontend
+You can install the front end by going to **frontend** directory and run `npm install`.

+Everything is already set.
+-The callback urls
+-The auth0 configurations
+-Lambda  urls.